chaos-polymtl/lethe/doc/source/examples/dem/packing-in-circle/packing-in-circle.rst

       set rolling resistance torque method          = constant_resistance end

-These parameters include ``contact detection method`` and  the ``dynamic contact search size coefficient``, ``neighborhood threshold`` (which defines the contact neighbor list size: ``neighborhood threshold`` * particle diameter), ``particle particle contact force method``, ``particle wall contact force method`` and ``integration method``.
+These parameters include ``contact detection method`` and  the ``dynamic contact search size coefficient``, ``neighborhood threshold`` (which defines the contact neighbor list size: ``neighborhood threshold`` * ``particle diameter``), ``particle particle contact force method``, ``particle wall contact force method`` and ``integration method``.
 All the concepts, models, and choices are explained in `DEM parameters <../../../parameters/dem/dem.html>`_.

-By setting ``contact detection method = dynamic``, Lethe rebuilds the contact lists automatically.
+By setting ``contact detection method = dynamic``, the contact lists is automatically rebuilt.
 In this mode, Lethe stores the displacements of each particle in the simulation since the last contact detection.
-If the maximum displacement of a particle exceeds the smallest contact search criterion, then the iteration is a contact search iteration and the contact list is rebuilt.
+If the maximum displacement of a particle exceeds the smallest contact search criterion, then the contact list is rebuilt during the time step.
 The smallest contact search criterion is the minimum of the smallest cell size in the triangulation or the radius of the spherical region in the fine search and it is defined as:

 .. math::
     \phi=\min({d_c^{min}-r_p^{max},\epsilon(\alpha-1)r_p^{max}})

 where :math:`{\phi}`, :math:`{d_c^{min}}`, :math:`{r_p^{max}}`, :math:`{\epsilon}`, and :math:`{\alpha}` denote smallest contact search criterion, minimum cell size (in the triangulation), maximum particle radius (in polydisperse simulations), ``dynamic contact search size coefficient``, and ``neighborhood threshold``.

-``dynamic contact search size coefficient``, as illustrated in the equation above, is a safety factor to ensure the late detection of particles will not happen in the simulations with ``dynamic`` contact search; and its value should be defined generally in the range of 0.5-0.9.
+``dynamic contact search size coefficient``, as illustrated in the equation above, is a safety factor to ensure that late detection of particles contact will not occur in simulations where the ``contact detection method`` is set to ``dynamic`` .
+Its value should be defined generally in the range of 0.5-0.9.

 Simulation Control